 Learn how to stay active with this type of arthritis.

-doctors, friends, and family to set up a plan to care for yourself.
+Work with your doctors, friends, and family to set up a plan to care for yourself.

 Set goals to practice your coping skills.
 These can include learning ways to feel stronger.